 The proposals are largely compliant with the general thrust of both Government policy and that of the recently adopted Revised High Peak Local Plan.
 In particular, it is a vital component of the expansion of energy infrastructure required to support the Strategic Aims of the Local Plan to sustain and enhance the economic and employment base of the Borough through the its encouragement of and provision of sites for new sustainable development.
-The possible exception is the local policy relating to industrial development in a "rural area" although it is argued that the development can be considered an "appropriate" exception.
+The possible exception is the local policy relating to industrial development in a "rural area" although it has been accepted that the development can be considered as strategic development and therefore an "appropriate" exception.